Thermometer for Meat

 2. Clean the Thermometer After Each Use

-A thermometer that’s not cleaned properly can affect the accuracy of future readings and can even lead to cross-contamination.
-Clean the probe with warm, soapy water after each use, especially if it’s come in contact with raw meat.
+A thermometer that isn't cleaned properly can affect the accuracy of future readings and even lead to cross-contamination.
+Clean the probe with warm, soapy water after each use, especially if it has come into contact with raw meat.

 3. Calibrate Your Thermometer Regularly